 Payment reconciliation is a simple concept: verify that all internal and external records match.
 When they don’t, an accountant or bookkeeper must probe to identify the cause of the discrepancy.

-However, as a business grows in size and complexity with more accounts payable, accounts receivables, and multiple payment sources, this process becomes increasingly difficult (and time consuming).
+However, as a business grows in size and complexity with more accounts payable, accounts receivable, and multiple payment sources, this process becomes increasingly complex (and time-consuming).

 Synonyms